 Inspire is a battery-powered device surgically implanted under the skin in the chest.
 It is connected with a wire to the nerve controlling part of your tongue muscle on one side.
 It sends an electric signal to part of the tongue muscle when you breathe in so the tongue is pushed forward, helping to keep the airway open.

 You turn the device on before bed with a remote control and turn it off after you wake up for the day.
 It sends electrical signals following a time delay to allow you to fall asleep.
-It will stay on while you are asleep (or if you awake) until you turn it off.
-The voltage required to achieve the best result is determined during a sleep study in which a trained technician will adjust the strength of the electrical signal.
+The voltage and electrical signal are adjusted to achieve the best result, after which a sleep study is performed to further refine settings.
 In some cases, Inspire Therapy may reduce the severity of your apnea but not eliminate it completely.
 Results vary.

 Expert care for sleep apnea